Yahweasel/libav.js/README.md

 This is a compilation of the libraries associated with handling audio and video in FFmpeg—libavformat, libavcodec, libavfilter, libavutil and libswresample—for WebAssembly and asm.js, and thus the web.
-It is compiled via emscripten.
-This compilation exposes the *library* interface of FFmpeg, not ffmpeg itself, and there is a separate project by a different author, ffmpeg.js, if what you need is ffmpeg.
+It is compiled via emscripten and is highly customizable.

 In short, this is a pure JavaScript and WebAssembly system for low-level audio and video encoding, decoding, muxing, demuxing, and filtering.